AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * 70K USD upfront fee.
 Price may increase due to keeping up with overall DataPredict's development costs.

    * Limited to the current latest version of DataPredict, DataPredict Neural and DataPredict Axon libraries.

+   * Only entitled to bug fixes to the current latest version, not upgrades to future versions.

    * Derivatives are allowed as long as it is not copied off from DataPredict's future updates.

    * Redistribution of the original or its derivatives to third-parties is not allowed, including your clients' projects.